jerryshao2012/secureapi/README.md

 ````
 Note: contains reference implementation for password recovery / sign up / remember me

+## Fast elliptic-curve cryptography
+[Elliptic-curve cryptography (ECC)](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
+ECC requires smaller keys compared to non-ECC cryptography (based on plain Galois fields) to provide equivalent security.
+Reference implementation for how to use Elliptic Curve Cryptography library in web application with NodeJS [crypto module](https://nodejs.org/api/crypto.htm).

+Note: For web client side, the generated client side elliptic key will be kept in local storage.

 ## References
 * [Underscore](http://underscorejs.org) a library that provides a whole mess of useful functional programming helpers without extending any built-in objects.
 * [Express](https://expressjs.com) fast, unopinionated, minimalist web framework for Node.js